 High School Cotillion (10-12th grade students) The cost of the High School Program is $395.00.

 Your spot is not secured until you have paid the deposit ($100.00).
 You may also pay 1/2 tuition or full tuition at the time of registration.
 You may pay online via PayPal or by check made payable to: NLJC Emerald Coast Chapter, P.O.
 Box.
 775, Niceville, FL.
 32588-0775.
 Feel free to email me at joan.freema[email protected] or call me with any questions at 850-974-8537.

 There will be NO refunds except in the following two cases:

 The above circumstances are set in fairness to students who are placed on the waiting list.

 Joan Freeman is a graduate of Auburn University and Troy University with degrees in Secondary Education.
 She is a former high school social studies teacher in Okaloosa County, FL and Fairfax County, VA.
-She is an active member of Crosspoint United Methodist Church in Niceville and serves on the Capital Campaign Committee for the Eagle Ram Tennis Center.
+She is an active member of Crosspoint United Methodist Church in Niceville where she enjoys singing in the Chancel Choir and serving as a Mentor Mom for the MOPS Ministry.
+She serves on the Capital Campaign Committee for the Eagle Ram Tennis Center.
 She is married to Lt.
-Col (ret) , USAF, Paul Freeman and is the mother of two daughters , Julia and Meredith, who are seniors at Niceville High School.
-In her leisure time, she enjoys ballroom dancing with her husband, playing tennis, and volunteering for their daughters' school activities.
+Col (ret) , USAF, Paul J. Freeman and they are the parents of two daughters , Julia and Meredith, who are recent graduates of Niceville High School and soon-to-be Florida State University Seminoles.
+She is also the proud owner of an 11-year-old Yorkie, named, Audrey (after Audrey Hepburn).
+In her leisure time, she enjoys ballroom dancing with her husband, power walking the neighborhood, playing tennis, and volunteering in church and community activities.